EVerest/everest-core/docs/source/how-to-guides/yocto-cross-compilation.rst

 Building a Yocto SDK
 =====================

-This route will be available if you have already built your Yocto images yourself, and we will assume for now that you already have a working Yocto environment to build your Yocto images.
+A Yocto SDK can be built once you have a working image.
+The SDK uses the information from your image to determine what is needed to build a cross compilation tool chain.

+The SDK can be built once and the generated file made available to developers.

 To build an SDK that can be used for cross-compilation, after sourcing your Yocto environment you will just have to run